-- Our Eviction Prevention Program saved 660 households from the trauma of homelessness — keeping them in their own homes and out of the shelter system.
+- Our Eviction Prevention Program saved more than 600 households from the trauma of homelessness — keeping them in their own homes and out of the shelter system.

 - Our Crisis Intervention Program, a barrier-free, walk-in program where any homeless and poor New Yorkers can receive immediate assistance with almost any issue, helped nearly 8,000 men, women and children in crisis.

 - The Client Advocacy Program helped nearly 100 mentally and physically disabled homeless adults — who had been languishing, all but forgotten, for years on the streets or in shelters — access critical disability benefits and find permanent supportive housing.